apache/directory-kerby/README.md

 | camellia | The Camellia family: camellia256-cts-cmac and camellia128-cts-cmac |

 ### Identity Backend
-A standalone KDC server that can integrate various identity back ends including:
+A standalone KDC server that can integrate various identity backends including:
 - MemoryIdentityBackend.
   - It is default Identity Backend, and no cofiguration is needed.
 This backend is for no permanent storage requirements.
 - JsonIdentityBackend.